top of page

 HOW DO I PAY FOR THERAPY?

-I am a private-pay clinician, meaning that I do not bill insurance.
+I am primarily a private-pay clinician, meaning that I do not bill insurance in the majority of my work.
 I take credit and debit cards, as well as HSA and FSA cards.
+Please see the Payment Information page for more detailed payment information.

 HOW DO I SCHEDULE AN APPOINTMENT?